Baca-Lab/TAS_fragmentomics/README.md

 A step-by-step demo is available in the **/NRL_simulation/NRL_demo.ipynb**.

 #### Dependencies
+All analyses and tests were conducted in a Linux environment (CentOS 7.9).
 -
 -
-<br>All analyses and tests were conducted in a Linux environment (CentOS 7.9).